-Newmar uses an Intellitec disconnect relay connected to the battery bank to disconnect certain loads when placing the coach in storage.
-Keep in mind that not all loads are disconnected.
-This is very important to remember when a coach is put into storage and is not plugged into shore power.
+Newmar uses an Intellitec disconnect relay connected to the battery bank to disconnect certain loads when storing the coach.
+However, not all loads are disconnected, which is important to remember when a coach is put into storage and not plugged into shore power.
 Before placing the battery disconnect in the "off" position, make sure the inverter (if equipped) is turned off.

-Some coach models have a manual rotary key switch to disconnect power, which is located in the overhead above the entry door.
-Most other coaches have a single lighted switch located in the front overhead or on the passenger console near the entrance door that turns off the house voltage.
+Most other coaches have a single lighted battery disconnect switch located in the front overhead or on the passenger console near the entrance door that turns off the house voltage.
+To learn more, visit the Battery Disconnect home page in Newgle.